Date: October 30, 2018

 1:00 p.m. – 2:00 p.m. // Session 3: From Schools to Home: Creating Affordable Housing //

-Speakers in this session representing two northern Ontario regions will share how they have leveraged school infrastructure and reinvented these spaces to address housing issues in their communities.
-You will hear about the school conversion initiatives in the Districts of Parry Sound and Kenora.
-Speakers will address the finance, partnerships, resources and community involvement required to make implementation happen.
+Speakers in this session represented two northern Ontario regions and shared how they have leveraged school infrastructure and reinvented these spaces to address housing issues in their communities.
+Attendees heard about the school conversion initiatives in the Districts of Parry Sound and Kenora.

 - Moderator: Nick Stewart, Executive Director, NOSDA